Based in Mexico City, Mexico

 For six years I co-founded and ran an innovative storytelling agency, Vignette.
 The company created multimedia projects for NGOs and foundations such as UNICEF, Amnesty International, Sesame Street, the Gates Foundation, the World Bank and the International Rescue Committee.

 In 2016 I received a World Press Photo award for my work in Sierra Leone with the NY Times, and I have received grants from the European Journalism Centre and IWMF to create stories about women’s access to abortion worldwide.

-Jordi Ruiz Cirera is an independent documentary photographer and filmmaker from Barcelona, based in Mexico.
+Jordi Ruiz Cirera is an independent documentary photographer and filmmaker from Barcelona, based between Geneva and Mexico.
 Devoted to long-term projects, Jordi focuses on the effects of globalisation in small communities and how they are adapting to it and, since relocating to Mexico City, on migration issues across the Americas.

 He is a recipient of Magnum Foundation’s Emergency Fund and winner of global awards including the Taylor Wessing Photographic Portrait Prize at the National Portrait Gallery in London, Magnum’s 30 under 30, POYi, Lucie Awards, Magenta Flash Forward and the AOP’s Student Photographer of the Year.
 His work has been exhibited widely in galleries and at festivals, and belongs to a number of private collections.
 Jordi’s work has appeared in international publications that include The New York Times, The Sunday Times Magazine, The Guardian, Le Monde M and National Geographic’s Proof.
 He also works on commissions for corporate clients and non-profits such as MSF / Doctors Without Borders, the United Nations and Save the Children.